thombashi/pytablewriter/README.rst

 :Output:
     .. code-block::

-        # set style by index
+        # set style by column index
         | A  |   B    |  C  |
         |---:|:------:|----:|
         |  11| **11** |   11|